bimobject/docs/docs/documentation/epd/epd-overview.md

 # EPD overview

-Eando X features a powerful EPD generator that allows you to create reports on the products in your library with ease.
+Eando X features a powerful EPD generator that allows you to create reports on your products with ease.

 ## What is an EPD?